gruntwork-io/infrastructure-as-code-testing-talk/examples/web-service/README.md

     ```hcl
     bucket = "YOUR BUCKET'S NAME"
     region = "YOUR BUCKET'S REGION"
-    key    = "static-website/terraform.tfstate"
+    key    = "web-service/terraform.tfstate"
     ```
 1. Run `terraform init -backend-config=backend.hcl`.
 1. Run `terraform apply`.
-1. This module will output the URL of the S3 website at the end of `apply`.
+1. This module will output the URL of the web service at the end of `apply`.
 Try this URL out in your browser or via `curl` to see if it's working!
 1. When you're done, run `terraform destroy`.